R37r0-Gh057/csgostats_rank_scraper/README.md

   * You can just get the current and best ranks information in plain-text for local usage.

 # Setup:
-* Install the selenium library: `pip install selenium`
+* Install the required libs: `pip install -r requirements.txt`
 * Download the suitable chromedriver according to your chrome browser version from [here](https://chromedriver.chromium.org/downloads)

 # Usage: